 - Made of durable and elastic polyester that offers comfort and cushioning

-- Pull on design, has one size that fits to most children
+- Pull on design, has one size that fits to most

 - Comfortable to wear, design with classic captain print